 For Low Cost Electronics Manufacture however, there are other factors that come into play.
 You want quality and you want it in a timely manner but the cost has to be low so that you have a decent profit margin.
 So hand wiring is out because that is expensive.

 Very well designed Printed Circuit Board PCB can produce excellent results and with the move to Surface Mount Technology SMT and the Surface Mount Device SMD the Component Loading Cost is also reduced as components are put in place by machines and there are no leads or tails to trim after soldering.
 So this really helps with Electronics Manufacturing Cost and for at least the next little while will remain the way to go.

 Another strategy for reducing cost is to use a modern Integrated Circuit IC because you can fit more functions into a more complex device and although it sometimes costs more for that individual device, you can reduce cost by removing other devices, reducing size and reducing loading and handling costs.

 Reducing size reduces cost because you get more Printed Circuit Boards on a Panel and the cost of a panel in general is roughly the same regardless of how many PCBs there are on it.

 But the future is approaching and there are some very interesting developments under way.
 These involve Organic Semiconductors and Printable Electronic Circuits.
 Check out the following links:

-I was particularly interested in the idea that the number 1 piece of equipment purchased by universities and Research and Development corporations conducting Electronics Research would be an inkjet printer!
-And did you notice the convergence between these 2 Low Cost Electronics Technologies?
+I was particularly interested in the idea that the number one piece of equipment purchased by universities and Research and Development corporations conducting Electronics Research would be an inkjet printer!
+And did you notice the convergence between these two Low Cost Electronics Technologies?